-A Louisiana Cajun might very well take issue with the naming of this dish – there are no gizzards or chicken livers here, and no sausage, items that give dirty rice its hallmark flavor.
+A Louisiana Cajun might very well take issue with the naming of this dish – there are no gizzards or chicken livers here, items that give dirty rice its hallmark flavor.
 What is here is a lot of the same wonderful spicing found in so many Cajun dishes throughout the South.

 Vary the heat level of this rice depending on what else is being served.
 As is, it’s a perfect accompaniment to dish that’s a bit spicy, like my Grilled Cajun Chicken.
 The rice is flavorful but it’s milder profile adds a bit of contrast and relief to the spicier main dish.
 If you’d like to serve this with anything milder, up the spiciness of this dish and really bring the flavor home.